-Breaking News | N554m grass-cutting scandal: EFCC re-arraigns ex-SGF, Babachir Lawal
+Breaking News | N554m Grass-Cutting Scandal: EFCC re-arraigns ex-SGF, Babachir Lawal

 By Ikechukwu Nnochiri

-The Economic and Financial Crimes Commission, EFCC, yesterday re-arraigned former Secretary to the Government of the Federation, Babachir Lawal, before an Abuja High Court at Maitama, over alleged complicity in grass cutting contract fraud to the tune of about N554 million.
+The Economic and Financial Crimes Commission, EFCC, on Monday, re-arraigned a former Secretary to the Government of the Federation, Babachir Lawal, before an Abuja High Court at Maitama, over his alleged complicity in grass cutting contract fraud to the tune of about N554million.

-Lawal, who served as SGF under President Muhammadu Buhari between August 27, 2015, and October 30, 2017, entered fresh plea of not guilty to an amended 10-count charge the EFCC preferred against him and six others.
+Lawal, who served as SGF under President Muhammadu Buhari, between August 27, 2015, and October 30, 2017, entered a fresh plea of not guilty to an amended 10-count charge the EFCC preferred against him and six others.

 The other six Defendants that were also re-arraigned by the anti-graft agency, are; younger brother to the former SGF, Hamidu Lawal, Suleiman Abubakar, Apeh Monday and two companies – Rholavision Engineering Ltd and Josmon Technologies Ltd.

-Meanwhile, the Defendants, who pleaded innocent to the amended charge read to them before trial Justice Charles Agbaza, persuaded the court to retain the bail conditions it earlier handed them.
+Meanwhile, the Defendants who pleaded innocence to the amended charge that was read to them before trial Justice Charles Agbaza, persuaded the court to retain the bail conditions it earlier handed to them.

-Their re-arraignment yesterday followed the demise of the former trial judge in the matter, Justice Jude Okeke.
+Their re-arraignment on Monday followed the demise of the former trial judge in the matter, Justice Jude Okeke.

 The trial had already proceeded with EFCC calling its witnesses, before Justice Okeke’s death on August 4, 2020.